digitalcraftlabs/testlanuagefolder/README.md

 The `lang` folder includes multiple language files used for testing.
 Each file contains sample translations.

 ## Installation
-1. Clone the repository or download the `lang` folder.
+1. Clone the repository as lang. 'git clone https://github.com/digitalcraftlabs/testlanuagefolder.git resources/lang'
-2. Place the folder inside your Laravel project's `resources/` directory.

 ## License
 This project is open-source and available under the MIT License.